MicrosoftDocs/sql-docs/docs/relational-databases/memory-management-architecture-guide.md

 ## Changes to Memory Management starting with [!INCLUDE[ssSQL11](../includes/sssql11-md.md)]

 In earlier versions of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] ( [!INCLUDE[ssVersion2005](../includes/ssversion2005-md.md)], [!INCLUDE[ssKatmai](../includes/ssKatmai-md.md)] and [!INCLUDE[ssKilimanjaro](../includes/ssKilimanjaro-md.md)]), memory allocation was done using five different mechanisms:
--  **Single-Page Allocator (SPA)**, including only memory allocations that were less than, or equal to 8-KB in the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] process.
+-  **Single-Page Allocator (SPA)**, including only memory allocations that were less than, or equal to 8 KB in the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] process.
 The *max server memory (MB)* and *min server memory (MB)* configuration options determined the limits of physical memory that the SPA consumed.
 The Buffer Pool was simultaneously the mechanism for SPA, and the largest consumer of single-page allocations.
--  **Multi-Page Allocator (MPA)**, for memory allocations that request more than 8-KB.
+-  **Multi-Page Allocator (MPA)**, for memory allocations that request more than 8 KB.
 -  **CLR Allocator**, including the SQL CLR heaps and its global allocations that are created during CLR initialization.
 -  Memory allocations for **[thread stacks](../relational-databases/memory-management-architecture-guide.md#stacksizes)** in the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] process.
 -  **Direct Windows allocations (DWA)**, for memory allocation requests made directly to Windows.
 These include Windows heap usage and direct virtual allocations made by modules that are loaded into the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] process.
 Examples of such memory allocation requests include allocations from extended stored procedure DLLs, objects that are created by using Automation procedures (sp_OA calls), and allocations from linked server providers.